Command Handlers

 - After

-returns, processing continues with the next command.
+handle_errorreturns, processing continues with the next command.

 Handling Errors in the Error Handler

-method itself, the Protean Engine will catch that exception too, log it, and continue processing.
+If an exception occurs within the handle_error method itself, the Protean Engine will catch that exception too, log it, and continue processing.
 This ensures that even failures in error handling don't crash the system.

 @classmethod